rssnyder/coingecko-cache/README.md

 ```
   -db int
         redis db to use
+  -expiry int
+        number of seconds to keep entries in the cache (default 60)
   -frequency int
         seconds between updates (default 1)
   -hostname string
         connection address for redis (default "localhost:6379")
+  -pages int
+        number of pages (100 coin each) to pull from (default 1)
   -password string
         redis password
 ```